KDE/documentation-develop-kde-org/content/hig/components/navigation/toolbar.md

 catalog of all the available top-level commands, whereas a good toolbar gives quick, convenient access to frequently used commands.

-As part of another component, like a card or an inline mesage, it is used to allow quick access to the most important commands for a single, focused content item.
+As part of another component, like a card or an inline message, it is used to allow quick access to the most important commands for a single, focused content item.